hnsdomains/docs/permanent-registrar-faq.md

 It takes less than 5 minutes to register a name, including a 1-minute delay between the first and second transactions to prevent frontrunning.

-### Do we need to do anything to ensure the continued use of existing ENS names?
+### Do we need to do anything to ensure the continued use of existing HNS names?

-Make sure you renew your ENS names before they expire!
+Make sure you renew your HNS names before they expire!
 You add registration years to any name at any time, and for any duration you'd like.

-### What happens if I have several ENS names with different renewal dates?
+### What happens if I have several HNS names with different renewal dates?

-You can add registration years to many names at a time on your My Account page in the ENS Manager App.
+You can add registration years to many names at a time on your My Account page in the HNS Manager App.

 ### How do renewals work?